dansan/zrsync/README.rst

 Continuously synchronize directories from a client to a server with emphasis on low latency (not on large files).

+Permissions and timestamps are also copied, so ``rsync -avn --delete /source /target`` should always result in "nothing to do" (except during synchronization).

-Uses inotify to monitor directories for changes, librsync to reduce bandwidth usage and zeromq for the transport.
+Uses inotify to monitor directories for changes, librsync to reduce bandwidth usage and zeromq (+ssh) for the transport.

 Development is done using Python 2.7 and ZeroMQ 4.0.
 It may or may not run with other versions.
 Latest source code can be found `on Github <https://github.com/dansan/zrsync/>`_.